carrieklc/carrieklc.github.io/3-capstone-project.md

 We also wanted to take advantage of domain expertise in house at Quebec Iron Ore to help us identify characteristics that would differentiate rock classes.
 Based on feedback elicited from an experienced drill operator, we created several features using this approach.

 ##### 5) Modelling
 At this point, we were ready to try fitting different models.
 Hyperparameter selection was done using randomized cross-validation.
-Model performance was assessed on the cross-validated values of accuracy, macro F1 score and a custom cost function requested by the partner.
+Model performance was assessed on the cross-validated values of accuracy, macro F1 score, and a custom cost function requested by the partner.

 The top 5 models were selected and their performance assessed on the test data set.
 One final model was selected based on test performance results.

 ## The Solution

 The main deliverable of our project was a final model that predicts the most likely rock class for a given drilled hole trained on the industry partner's data.
-Anticipating the future need to update the model, we also provided a Python package which easily executes a reproducible process to re-train the model using new input data.
+Anticipating the future need to update the model, we also provided a Python package which allows for easy execution of a reproducible process to re-train the model using new input data.

 To visualize the predictions from the model, we created a web application using [Plotly](https://plot.ly/python/) and [Dash](https://dash.plot.ly/).